EoungkyuLee/nextjs-dashboard/README.md

    3. What's different of paraller , sequence and stream?
    4. How to implement search function using URL?
    5. continued URL : https://nextjs.org/learn/dashboard-app/adding-search-and-pagination
+   6. next day i will do pagenation and search function implementation